1. Memrise vs Duolingo

 Many successful language learners use both apps together.
 Duolingo provides the grammatical foundation and sentence structure; Memrise expands vocabulary and improves listening comprehension.
 Using them in tandem addresses both platforms' weaknesses.

-For beginners with no language experience, I recommend starting with Duolingo.
+For beginners with no language experience, start with Duolingo.
 Its free access, structured lessons, and gamification make it easy to build momentum.
 Once you have a foundation, consider adding Memrise to accelerate vocabulary acquisition and exposure to authentic native speech.
+For intermediate learners looking to expand vocabulary, Memrise Pro is worth the investment.